dwmkerr/boxes/README.md

 npm run build:watch
 ```

 This will keep the `./build` folder up-to-date and the `boxes` command will use the latest compiled code.
+This will *sometimes* work but it might miss certain changes, so `relink` is the safer option. `build:watch` works well if you are making small changes to existing files, but not if you are adding new files (it seems).

 ### Error Handling